garrandall/popular-music-data/tracks/one-wing-in-the-fire-trent-tomlinson.md

 Daddy's always been there for me
 From T-Ball to touchdowns
-Fixed my car an' fixed my heart
+Fixed my car and fixed my heart
 When they've been broken down
 I know he calls for more forgiveness
 Than most folks do require